Personal data guardian. A new role.

 Not Just a tech thing

-Compliance however is not all about technology.
+Compliance, however, is not all about technology.
 It should be more about training, culture change, process change and a more transparent relationship with your customers.
 GDPR is a massive business opportunity.
-Because it is:
+Because it give you:

 - A chance to engage.

-- A chance to build trust in your brand.
+- An opportunity to build trust in your brand.

-- A chance to have permission to know even more about your customer
+- Permission, with the customer’s consent, to know even more about your customer

 - A better chance of making your customer happy

-- At the same time as improving your operational effectiveness.
+- All at the same time as improving your operational effectiveness.